Sjwilhelms/PokeFlex/README.md

 Correct answer logs to the console for testing purposes and as a developer easter egg

-## Version 1 User Feedback
+### Version 1 User Feedback

-User feedback indicates that correct answer formatting on certain pokemon is unintuitive(eg. "mr-mime", "nidoran-m") User feedback indicates that the clearing user input after each guess would be convenient One user did not realise the keyboard controls were in place On small screens there is unintended zoom which needs investigating On small screens the title and subtitle are set to hide which might remove some meaning when landing There is no credits or link to GitHub or readMe for code accountability There is no victory conditions, no reward, and no feedback (There is poke but there is no flex)
+User feedback indicates that correct answer formatting on certain pokemon is unintuitive(eg. "mr-mime", "nidoran-m")

+User feedback indicates that the clearing user input after each guess would be convenient

+One user did not realise the keyboard controls were in place

+On small screens there is unintended zoom which needs investigating

+On small screens the title and subtitle are set to hide which might remove some meaning when landing

+There is no credits or link to GitHub or readMe for code accountability

+There is no victory conditions, no reward, and no feedback (There is poke but there is no flex)

-## Version 2 WIP
+### Version 2 WIP

-Multiple choice format to resolve user input and answer format problemsadd context and reduce overall visual clutter MOBILE STYLING, MOBILE FIRST,
+Multiple choice format to resolve user input and answer format problemsadd context and reduce overall visual clutter

+MOBILE STYLING, MOBILE FIRST

 Develop an end game, using time and final score.
-A certain score unlocks a poke reward Credits section upon the end of the game
+A certain score unlocks a poke reward

+Credits section upon the end of the game

-## User stories - Must have
+## User stories - Must have(TBC)

 ## Credits